-The MSt in Oriental Studies at Oxford aims to provide tailor-made courses for training graduate students at the beginning of their research in different areas of Oriental studies.
+The The MSt in Oriental Studies at Oxford aims to provide tailor-made courses for training graduate students at the beginning of their research in different areas of Oriental studies.

+The course may be taught in a variety of ways, depending on your needs.
 If you wish to learn a language these are normally taught in classes.
-If you wish to concentrate on historical issues these may be taught primarily in regular tutorials for which you are expected to write essays.
+If you wish to concentrate on historical issues, these may be taught primarily in regular tutorials for which you are expected to write essays.

 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

 Evaluation of the course takes place entirely during the third term, through a combination of essays, examination papers and a dissertation.

 Further information on the course, and the examination process, can be found in the course handbook here (information is current for the academic year of publication).